obsei/obsei/README.md

 will update changes immediately.

 ### Use as API interface
-You can use `obsei` restful interface to directly run and customize via it's rest interface as follows -
+You can use `obsei` restful interface to directly run and customize via it's rest interface.

 Start docker with default configuration file: